 No matter where you’ll be sewing there will always be room to set your sewing machine.
 Where to put a cutting mat isn’t always obvious.
 The one I like to use is the UNIQUE Folding Cutting Mat – 18″ x 24″ because it folds, and it fits nicely on the trailer’s stove.

-Fortunately, every trailer come with a small table, some have banquette style tables and some have regular tables and chairs.
+Fortunately, every trailer comes with a small table, some have banquette style tables and some have regular tables and chairs.
 I like to spread out when I work and with my small table sometimes I need just a little more space.
-So I got myself a small TV tray table – a perfect spot to put tools, fabrics or even a coffee cup.
+So I got myself a small TV tray table – a perfect spot to put tools, fabrics, or even a coffee cup.

 I purchased a 2’ x 4’ folding table that can also be adjusted to 3 heights.
 This makes a functional table for the UNIQUE Folding Cutting Mat which can be unfolded.

 If you’re going to sew at your patio table I would invest in a folding chair.
 Using a patio chair is fine for a few minutes but for longer periods of time, using a patio chair will be difficult on your back.
 A folding chair is at a much better height for you to use at your patio table.

 When I travel I bring and use the same tools as I do at the trailer.
 When I get to the hotel I get a room with one bed and use the other half of the room as my studio.

 I was fortunate that the room had an iron and ironing board.
 I did re-position the table so I would be able to look outside.

 Prior to leaving on my journeys, the fabrics I needed for my projects were packed in scrapbook boxes to make them easier to transport and store.
 As I must document all steps when I write my blog posts all the cutting and work were done from wherever I was, using the tools I demonstrated this week and some of the tools I spoke of today.